puppetlabs/puppet-docs/source/pdk/1.0/pdk_generating_modules.md

 * The license under which your module is made available.
 This should be an identifier from [SPDX License List](https://spdx.org/licenses/).
 * A one-sentence summary about your module.
 * The URL to your module's source code repository, so that other users can contribute back to your module.
-* The URL to a web site that offers full information about your module, if you have one..
+* The URL to a web site that offers full information about your module, if you have one.
 * The URL to the public bug tracker for your module, if you have one.

 After you generate a module, we suggest validating and testing the module _before_ you add classes or write new code in it.
 This allows you to verify that the module files and directories were correctly created.